federico-faruffini/tdd-workshop/README.md

 - 3x2 in category "shoes"
 - A combination of promotions will always gave max 20€ discount
 - The total can't be negative

+---

+### 5. Email Validator - TDD with AI tools
+Let's use TDD with an AI programming tool, such as GitHub Copilot.

+Here is a list of the requirements for our custom email validator.
+A valid email address must:
+- Contain exactly one @ symbol
+- Have a non-empty local part (before the @):
+  - May contain: letters, digits, periods (.), underscores (_), hyphens (-)
+  - Cannot start or end with a dot
+  - Cannot have consecutive dots
+- Have a non-empty domain part (after the @):
+  - Must contain at least one dot (.)
+  - Each domain label (e.g., example, com) must:
+    - Start and end with a letter or digit
+    - Only include letters, digits, or hyphens (-)
+  - TLD (top-level domain) must be at least 2 characters long (e.g., .com, .net).
+- Be case-insensitive for validation purposes
+- Trim surrounding whitespace — spaces before/after should not invalidate otherwise valid emails
+- Return false if the input:
+  - is null or empty
+  - contains spaces inside the email
+  - is missing either part (e.g., @domain.com, user@)

+Let's use TDD with our AI assistance to write the code!

 ## Unit Testing Notes